 Suddenly something metal whizzed through the forest animals coming towards her.
 An undead squirrel was caught in its path and now the metal object flew straight at Lillie's head.
 Lillie squeaked and quickly ducked.
 She turned to see that a pocketknife had nailed the undead squirrel to the truck of the tree.
 Specifically, her pocketknife.

-"Don't say I never help you," an obnoxious voice echoed.
-Lillie groaned at the voice before she pulled the pocketknife off from the tree and looked disgusted as the undead squirrel fell limply to the ground.
+Lillie pulled the pocketknife off from the tree and looked disgusted as the undead squirrel fell limply to the ground.
 She quickly turned to face an undead wolf leaping for her.
 She quickly slashed the pocketknife and then began to twirl it between her fingers.
 The pocketknife began to turn into a meteor hammer.
-Lillie twirled the meteor hammer beside her in a circle before she swung it knocking back several of the forest creatures.
-However, the undead wolf she had slashed before it jumped at her and chomped on her arm.
+Lillie twirled the meteor hammer beside her in a circle before she swung it knocking back several of the undead animals.
+However, the undead wolf that she had slashed before leaped at her and chomped down on her arm.
 Lillie hit it back grimacing holding the wound on her arm.

-Lillie was about to attempt to throw her meteor hammer at an undead bear coming at her, but a blond handsome male had appeared before her.
-His gaze turned deadly at the other wolves before he disappeared from his spot.
+Lillie was about to throw her meteor hammer at an undead bear coming at her, but a blond handsome male had appeared before her.
+His gaze turned deadly at the other undead animals before he disappeared from his spot.
 Lillie could only see a blur run through them leaving a trail of bloody dismembered animals behind within seconds.

 The male seemed unfazed at the blood dripping from his hand and the splatters of blood on his clothes as he closed the distance.
 A crooked smirk that seemed cocky and bad boy was taking shape over his lips as he ran his other hand through his blond hair.

-"Looks like I saved you in time," he said in an arrogant tone.
+"Looks like I saved you," he said in an arrogant tone.

 Lillie glared at him angrily and cried in an accusing tone," You were nearby watching, weren't you, Stark?
 You were amused by me running around like some crazy nut!
 Aren't you supposed to protect me?
 You're my guardian!"